 The next personality trait required by those pursuing to become digital nomads is proper cash flow management skills.
-The majority of nomads will tell you that making ends meets is their number one superpower but this doesn’t mean it’s how a professional should manage their finances.
-Regardless being a digital nomad, running a business needs close monitoring and keeping up with your expenses.
-Also, making sure you get paid on time is crucial to your erratic schedule!
+The majority of nomads will tell you that making ends meets is their number one superpower.
+However, this doesn’t mean this is how a professional should manage their finances.
+Regardless of being a digital nomad, running a business needs close monitoring and keeping up with your expenses.
+Also, make sure you get paid on time is crucial to your erratic schedule!

 #3 Work from anywhere.
 Really!